 I'm a total spa rat.
 Whether it's a rejuvenating facial, a steam session, a massage, or even just a plush robe in a quiet setting, I would move into a spa for easy access to pampering if I could (and I don't think I'm alone).
 Alas, most of us cannot, so the next best thing is replicating that soothing atmosphere at home.
 And aside from soft linens, fragrant candles, ambient lighting, and a go-to face mask, sipping on some cucumber water is key to re-creating the spa experience.

-In fact, if you've ever wondered why most spas, wellness centers, and well-kept waiting rooms keep it in stock, it's because drinking your water like this clears up acne and boosts your mood.
+In fact, if you've ever wondered why most spas, wellness centers, and well-kept waiting rooms keep it in stock, Josh Axe, MD says it's because drinking water like this helps to reduce bloating and detoxify the body.
 In other words, it's basically a spa day in a cup.
-"Cucumbers have some impressive benefits when it comes to fighting free radical damage and inflammation," Josh Axe, MD, explains.
+"Cucumbers have some impressive benefits when it comes to fighting free radical damage and inflammation," Dr. Axe explains.
 "They contain some powerful polyphenol compounds that can help naturally slow aging caused by oxidative stress."

-When infused in your water, they help detox your body and clarify and soothe your skin.
+When infused in your water, cucumbers act as a natural electrolyte booster.
 So if you want to make hydrating feel fancy while also reaping the many aesthetic and health benefits, try these seven spa-worthy cucumber water recipes, from unique foodie favorites to easy classics.

 Cucumber Lemon Water